-The Clifftop Conservation Area is located within the western part of Cliftonville, a 19th century expansion of the medieval port of Margate, which lies immediately to the west.
+The proposed Cliftonville Cliff Top Conservation Area is located within the western part of Cliftonville, a 19th century expansion of the medieval port of Margate, which lies immediately to the west.
 Margate is located on the Isle of Thanet, a coastal district at the eastern extremity of the county of Kent in south east England.
 Margate, Ramsgate and Broadstairs are the principal settlements in Thanet District, and each is famous for its seaside setting and attractive historic town centres.
 Margate is approximately 76 miles south east of London by road and is accessed via the M2 and the A299, the Thanet Way.
 Railway routes lead to Canterbury, Dover and along the north coast via Herne Bay and Whitstable to London.

-The Clifftop Conservation Area abuts the Margate Conservation Area to the west, and the Ethelbert Road and Athelstan Road Conservation Area, the Edgar Road and Sweyne Road Conservation Area, and the Norfolk, Road, Warwick Road and Surrey Road Conservation Area, to the south.
-The Dalby Square Conservation Area, which was designated in 2010, also lies to the south.
+The proposed Cliftonville Cliff Top Conservation Area abuts the Margate Conservation Area to the west, and the proposed Ethelbert Road and Athelstan Road Conservation Area, the proposed Edgar Road and Sweyne Road Conservation Area, and the proposed Norfolk, Road, Warwick Road and Surrey Road Conservation Area, to the south.
+The Dalby Square Conservation Area, which has already been designated, also lies to the south.
 The Conservation Area lies within the Cliftonville West Ward of Thanet District Council.
-The area of Cliftonville West Ward is in the region of 120 hectares and the population (at the 2011 census) was 7.608.
+The area of Cliftonville is 2.7 hectares and the population (in the 2001 census) was 12,900.
 Demographically, the population is predominantly white European.